secureboard10/libsecureboard/README.md

 * This trust chain can only be used to verify that the device genuineness, and for device personalizing.

-* To allow to operate in *Secure Keyboard Mode* a *User Certificate* and *User Key* **must** be loaded into the device.
+* To allow operating in *Secure Keyboard Mode* a *User Certificate* and *User Key* **must** be loaded into the device.

-  Thus step must be executed in a *Secure Environment* (e.g.: offline PC).
+  These step should be executed in a *Secure Environment* (e.g.: offline PC).

 # Relay Daemon (sb-relayd)

-*sb-relayd* is a service the relays TLS1.3 records between secure boards and libsecureboard.
+*sb-relayd* is a service that relays TLS1.3 records between secure boards and libsecureboard.
 It has to be started after the SECUREBOARD 1.0 is connected.
 Systemd and udev rules are provided in this repository.